rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 patterns, which can then be referred to directly in the macro body and macro metavariable expressions.

+_Rustc usually refers to these groups as "repetitions" in diagnostics.
+This RFC uses "capture groups" which is more general (they don't always repeat), and more in line with regex._

 # Motivation
 [motivation]: #motivation